Edfred1/Contextual-Music-Crafter/README.md

 - **On publishing and monetization (friendly note)**
   - CMC is most fun as a creativity tool—sketching, learning, and exploring musical ideas.
 If you choose to release or sell what you make, that’s your call.
 Please be mindful of originality, platform policies, and any third‑party material.

-## 📌 Note on legacy scripts

-The original standalone scripts `part_generator.py`, `part_extender.py`, and `part_variator.py` remain in this repository and continue to work with the latest changes (including the new API key logic and the extended `config.yaml`).

-- Going forward, these capabilities will be gradually integrated into the two main programs: `music_crafter.py` (planning/setup) and `song_generator.py` (generation), and expanded there.
-- Until the integration is complete, you can keep using the three scripts as usual.
-Deprecation notices and migration guidance will be provided ahead of any breaking changes.
-- Recommendation: For new workflows, prefer `music_crafter.py` and `song_generator.py` to benefit from advanced features (e.g., key rotation, resume support, automation options).

 ## ⚙️ Advanced usage and notes

 - **API keys & rotation**: The `api_key` field supports either a single string or a list of keys.
 When a 429/quota error occurs, the system rotates to the next key automatically.